 - Fetch data for your API in single or multiple data sets

 Instead of polling our data for parsed data, you can also leverage our Advanced Webhook feature.
 The advantage of using webhooks is that parsed data gets sent in real-time to your custom script.
 Once a new document is parsed, it then sets off a trigger, eliminating polling activity and providing data to the database.
 This is usually complete within 1 to 3 minutes of document submission.
 From there, your MySQL database table populates immediately, by a timer or based on data volume levels.

 If you wish to manipulate your data further after processing, you could send the parsed data to an advanced integration platform like Paragon which could run custom code you write, then place the data in your database.

 Some clients start with one method and build their next iteration to a different method.
 This is a good way to expedite your data capture while leveraging available tools and testing your process.

 These are the different ways to convert a PDF to database records and Docparser can help simplify this process.
 The Docparser team is always here to help you get up and running as quickly as possible.
 Quit re-entering your data!
 Isn’t it time you got some automation into your data intake?

-Sign up for a free 30-day trial now and see how much easier your workday can be with Docparser.
+Sign up for a free account today and see how much easier your workday can be with Docparser.